Skip to main content

 7.8/10

 Robert De Niro’s latest collaboration with Scorsese is one of his best.
-The movie, which follows its lead character, a half-Irish gangster who becomes ensconced in the mafia and one of Jimmy Hoffa’s best friends, over the course of decades.
-Where many of Scorsese’s earlier gangster movies are designed to be fun, at least on some level, The Irishman is all about living a life in which you alienate everyone.
+The movie follows De Niro’s lead character, a half-Irish gangster who becomes ensconced in the mafia and one of Jimmy Hoffa’s best friends, over the course of decades.
+Where many of Scorsese’s earlier gangster movies are designed to be fun, at least on some level, The Irishman is all about living a life in which you alienate everyone who is supposed to care about you.
 The Irishman doesn’t end with a blaze of gunfire.
 It ends with an old man alone, having alienated everyone he ever knew or loved because of the life he chose to lead.

 Silver Linings Playbook (2012)